FavourAdekola/RiceCooker/README.md

 # RiceCooker

+## Music Player

+### About:

+The Rice Cooker musicplayer is a work in progress function that will enable the user to play music from a series of streaming/video libraries in a discord server VC.
+Rice Cooker has functions (Still need to link the functionality) to play, add to queue, skip, and clear queue based on User Inputs.

 ## Responses
 At its core, RiceCooker serves a chat bot which adds a small spice to everyday conversations.
 If you are in need of a friend, Rice Bot will be there for you.
 Here are a handful of responses RiceCooker is capable of.